voronovanasta/Custom-components-lib/README.md

 Supports React 18+

-**Installation**
+**Installation**:

 Install the package via npm:

-npm install @voronova/custom-components-lib
+- npm install @voronova/custom-components-lib

-or yarn:
+- or yarn:
   yarn add @voronova/custom-components-lib

-**Usage**
-Import components into your React project:

-tsx
-import { YourComponent } from '@voronovanasta/custom-components-lib';

-function App() {
-return <YourComponent />;
-}

-**How to run the app**
+**How to run the app**:
-Prerequisites:
+_Prerequisites_:

-Node.js (>= 16.x recommended)
+- Node.js (>= 16.x recommended)
-npm or yarn package manager
+- npm or yarn package manager

-1.Development server with Storybook
+  1.Development server with Storybook:
   To start the Storybook development server and view components interactively:

-npm run storybook
+-npm run storybook
 or

-yarn storybook
+-yarn storybook.
 This will launch Storybook at http://localhost:6006.

-2.Build the library
+2.Build the library:

-npm run build
+- npm run build
   or

-yarn build
+- yarn build.
   The output will be in the dist/ directory.

-3.Run tests
+  3.Run tests:
   To run unit and integration tests with Jest:

-npm test
+-npm test
 or

-yarn test
+-yarn test.

-Lint and format
+4.Lint and format

-4.To run ESLint and automatically fix issues:
+To run ESLint and automatically fix issues:

-npm run lint
+- npm run lint
   or

-yarn lint
+- yarn lint.

-!Peer _Dependencies_
+!Peer _Dependencies_:
 This library requires the following peer dependencies in your project:

-react
+- react

-react-dom
+- react-dom

 Make sure to install compatible versions.